Get The Top News In Search

 Make sure to review your campaign network performance.
 If search partners are enabled and performing poorly, you can exclude them in your campaign settings to save budget.

 If you are not sure what to do next, you can look at our Google Ads checklist for optimizing your search campaign.
-You can also contact us, and a Go Fish Digital PPC specialist can help you review and implement a campaign optimization strategy that maximizes ROI for your business.
+You can also contact us, and our Google Ads agency can help you review and implement a campaign optimization strategy that maximizes ROI for your business.